connorpink/Stencil-AI/README.md

 4. Try different styles: 'filled', 'outline', 'hybrid'

 ### AI Tips:

+**For Standard SD 2.1:**
+1. Keep prompts descriptive but simple
+2. Use negative prompts to avoid unwanted features
+3. Always use `clean_background=True`
+4. Generate multiple images (different seeds) to find best result

+**For Fine-Tuned Checkpoints:**
-1. Keep prompts simple: "a cat" not "a majestic feline creature"
+1. Use very simple prompts: "a cat" not "a majestic feline creature"
-2. Generate multiple images (different seeds)
+2. No need for negative prompts
+3. **Checkpoint-1000 recommended** for most use cases (best balance)
+4. Checkpoint-500 for more experimental/varied results

+**General:**
-3. Use wider aspect ratios for wide subjects: `width=640, height=512`
+1. Use wider aspect ratios for wide subjects: `width=640, height=512`
-4. Always use `clean_background=True`
+2. Generate multiple images (different seeds) for variety
-5. Consider using AI → CV hybrid workflow
+3. Consider using AI → CV hybrid workflow for best quality

 ## Troubleshooting